 Furthermore, CFD trading platforms often allow you to trade cryptocurrencies in a commission-free manner.
 You will also have the added benefit of being able to short-sell a cryptocurrency and even apply leverage.
 By using a CFD broker to trade cryptocurrencies, you will also be able to easily deposit and withdraw funds.

-Both eToro and NSBroker accept debit/credit cards and bank transfers.
+eToro accept debit/credit cards and bank transfers.
 The former also supports e-wallets like Paypal, Skrill, and Neteller.
 Ultimately, if you are looking to trade cryptocurrencies in a safe, convenient, and low-cost manner – while at the same time benefit from short-selling and leverage facilities, you might want to consider CFDs.

 CFD Trading: The Bottom Line